On the products of bipolar harmonics

 where all indexes $k, l, n$ are assumed to be non-negative integer numbers.
 The analytical formula used for numerical computations of such integrals is obtained from Eq.(\ref{e10}) by performing integration in perimetric coordinates \cite{Fro1}

 where $C^{m}_{M}$ are the binomial coefficients.
 The formula, Eq.(\ref{eq12}), can also be written in a few other equivalent forms.
 The function $\frac{n!}{X^{n+1}}$ in Eq.(\ref{eq12}) is the $A_n(X)$ function introduced by Larson \cite{Lars}.
-For the first time, I have produced the formula, Eq.(\ref{eq12}), in the middle of 1980's (see, e.g., \cite{Fro1} and references therein).
+The formula, Eq.(\ref{eq12}), was produced forthe first time by one of the author (AMF) in the middle of 1980's (see, e.g., \cite{Fro1} and references therein).
 The formula, Eq.(\ref{eq12}), has been used in calculations of various three-body integrals, e.g., integrals containing one or two Bessel functions \cite{Fro2012}.

 With the use of the formulas derived above one can obtain the closed (i.e. finite term) analytical formula for the following exponential integral

 The derivation of this formula was the main goal of our study.
 This formula is of great interest for numerical calculations of matrix elements which are needed to determine the total energies of bound states in three-body systems with $L \ge 1$ and calculate various expectation values.
 Recently, we have developed a number of fast numerical approaches to calculate the auxiliary three-particle integrals $\Gamma_{n,k,l}(a, b, c)$.
 This allows one to accelerate substantially all numerical calculations of matrix elements (see below).